The Pictures

 the New Salem area.
 He was a leader in the Baptist denomination for many

 years and it is doubtless his influence is still felt in the county.
-Claiborne Nelms
+Claiborne Nelms was a member of Old Salem

-was a split in the Church's congregation over something apparently unknown
+Presbyterian Church.
+During his membership, there was a split in the Church's

-now.
-Mr. Nelms decided to leave the Church and took
+congregation over something apparently unknown now.
+Mr. Nelms decided to

-with him the pulpit he had made by hand.
-This was put in an ox-wagon and
+leave the Church and took with him the pulpit he had made by hand.
+This was

-taken to New Salem Church where it remained until the Church was replaced.
+put in an ox-wagon and taken to New Salem Church where it remained until the

-family records.
-It seems that he left Carroll County and went to Texas by way
+only briefly in family records.
+It seems that he left Carroll County and went

-of Louisiana.
+to Texas by way of Louisiana.
 He might have preached at New Salem.
-Parthenia
+Parthenia Curtis, who married James Russell

-Curtis, who married James Russell and was the mother of Martha Frances
+and was the mother of Martha Frances Russell McCune Nelms, wife of Andrew

-Russell McCune Nelms, wife of Andrew Martin Nelms, belonged to the Christian Church.
-She was not premitted to join New Salem because she was not a
+Martin Nelms, belonged to the Christian Church.
+She was not premitted to join

-but always wanted to belong to New Salem.
-Andrew Martin Nelms,
+would change.
+She died a Christian, but always wanted to belong to New Salem.

-grandson of Parthenia, put a roof on the New Salem
+Andrew Martin Nelms, grandson of Parthenia, put a roof on the New Salem

 Church, which was thought to be the last roof put there.
-The Church burned in September, 1968, and was
+The Church burned in September, 1968, and

-rebuilt on Highway 35 in 1969.
+was rebuilt on Highway 35 in 1969.
 The new Church had 41 members and for the

 first time in the history of the Church, had services every Sunday.
 The